guckstift/crunchy/README.md

 ident = expr;
 ```

-"expr" can be a literal, it can be another variable name and in case the expression's type is "number" the expression can be
+"expr" can be a literal, it can be another variable name or it can be a more complex expression combining simpler expressions with
-prefixed with `-` to negate it.
+operators.
 The expression's type must match the type of the target variable.

 A number literal is formed by a string of decimal digits.
-This number should not be bigger than the hexadecimal 0xffFFffFF.
-Although it
+This number should not be bigger than `2^32 - 1`.
-is stored as a 64-bit float it is only possible to notate numbers of unsigned 32-bit integer type.

 A string literal is enclosed in double-quotes `"`.
 Between those quotes can only appear ASCII characters that are not control
 characters, so e.g. no newlines or tabs are allowed in there.

+Two or more expressions of type "int" can be combined with `+`, `-` or `*` together.
+The `*` which forms a multiplication has
+higher precedence than `+` or `-` which form an addition or subtraction.